Making great literacy lessons easy. Why join Plazoom?

 By Sue Drury

-Main Image for Introducing apostrophes in Year 2 – Tips to help children remember
+Main Image for Apostrophes Year 2 – Tips and worksheets to help kids remember

 There is no need to over-complicate this.
 There are two basic rules that Year 2 pupils need to know when it comes to apostrophes: